 The Committee consists of four non-executive directors and meets at least four times a year.
-The remaining three non-executive directors, the four executive directors, the Head of Internal Audit, the Head of Risk and the Group Compliance Manager also attend Committee meetings by invitation to assist in its deliberations.
+The remaining three non-executive directors, the three executive directors, the Chief Risk Officer and the Head of Internal Audit also attend Committee meetings by invitation to assist in its deliberations.